forwardemail/forwardemail.net/app/views/faq/index.md

 ## Can I forward unlimited emails with this

-Practically yes - the only current restriction is that senders **by unique email address** are limited to sending (300) emails per hour through the system.
+The only current restriction is that senders (excluding a whitelist) are limited to (100) connections per hour through the system.

-If this limit is exceeded we send a "451" response code which tells the senders mail server to retry later.
+If this limit is exceeded we send a "421" response code which tells the senders mail server to retry later.

 ## How do I add a profile picture to my email address